History of Boone’s Lick Trail Inn

-In 1804, an Old Indian Trail was blazed to serve the Boone brothers, sons of Daniel Boone, in their salt manufacturing works in Howard County.
+History of Boone’s Lick Trail Inn St Charles Mo In 1804, an Old Indian Trail was blazed to serve the Boone brothers, sons of Daniel Boone, in their salt manufacturing works in Howard County.
 This road quickly became the settlers’ route from St. Charles, Missouri, through unsettled country to the Arrow Rock Ferry Landing.
 From there, the Boone’s Lick Trail continued on to join the Santa Fe, Oregon and California trails.

 The Carter Rice building, built originally in 1843, represented one of the most seriously deteriorated and endangered properties in the area prior to the commitment of Paul & V’Anne Mydler.
 The Mydlers spent six years restoring the building to National Historic Trust standards.
 In 1987, as they neared completion of the restoration and preservation of the Greek Revival structure, the St. Charles Historic District National Register boundary was increased to include 1000 South Main Street, today home of the Boone’s Lick Trail Inn.